jrao/liferay-dev-tools/docker/README.md

 4\.
 Here is a sample output of the generated alias:

 ```
-# Copy the follwing to your bash aliases:
+# Copy the following to your bash aliases:
 #
 # docker template for MYSQL
 # Username: root